 These are just a few of the psychological reasons why we are drawn to the thriller genre.
-Formally and stylistically, the thriller also offers a myriad of entertaining devices including McGuffins (or red-herring), twists, cliff-hangers, flashbacks, flash-forwards, voice-overs etc. Moreover, it also features unreliable narrators, innocents-as-victims, mistaken identity, monstrous villains, revenge, kidnappings, and ticking-time bomb countdowns to name a few.
-According to James Patterson, one of the thrillers enduring characteristic is the openness to expansion into sub genres with the spy, historical, police, medical, religious, tech, and military settings.
+Formally and stylistically, the thriller also offers a myriad of entertaining devices including McGuffins (or red-herring), twists, cliff-hangers, flashbacks, flash-forwards, voice-overs, etc. Moreover, it also features unreliable narrators, innocents-as-victims, mistaken identity, monstrous villains, revenge, kidnappings, and ticking-time-bomb countdowns to name a few.
+According to James Patterson, one of the thrillers enduring characteristics is the openness to expansion into sub-genres with the spy, historical, police, medical, religious, tech, and military settings.
 Essentially, the structural flexibility of the threat of death is far-reaching and the ability to create suspense is very progressive within the thriller genre hence why it has proved popular with audiences and filmmakers alike.

-What DePalma has in common with Hitchcock too is the use of humour in his films to provide catharsis or pay off suspenseful moments.
+What DePalma has in common with Hitchcock too is the use of humor in his films to provide catharsis or pay off suspenseful moments.
 I liken this to releasing a valve and letting the audience off the hook somewhat.
 This is seen none more so than in the wildly over-the-top film Body Double (1984), which is a pastiche of both Rear Window and Vertigo (1958).
-In a particularly suspenseful scene, our protagonist is about to be skewered by a pneumatic drill and just on the moment of impact, the plug from the wall is pulled, thus releasing the threat of death and finding some sick humour in an especially tense moment.
-Of late, however, I have noticed a movement away from such humour or release-the-valve safety.
+In a particularly suspenseful scene, our protagonist is about to be skewered by a pneumatic drill, and just at the moment of impact, the plug from the wall is pulled, thus releasing the threat of death and finding some sick humor in an, especially tense moment.
+Of late, however, I have noticed a movement away from such humor or release-the-valve safety.
 Where both Hitchcock and DePalma employed the convention of catharsis and overcoming death, recent cinema releases have taken a slightly different approach.